kOllA666/ADMSync/README.md

 # ADMSync
- Sync file across multiple Machines AD domain..
+ Sync file across multiple Machines in a AD domain..